 6. A tagline is does not have to be unique

 Never kill a tagline because “It could just as easily apply to our competitors”.
 For startup marketing, a tagline similar to your competitors probably means that your tagline is doing a good job of describing your industry.
-The uniqueness of your corporate personality will probably mean that the right tagline will still be different from your competitors.
+The uniqueness of your corporate personality will probably mean that the right tagline will still be a little different from your competitors.
 However, your tagline is not there to differentiate you, that is the job of your brand name, key messages and brand stories.

 Next steps: Test your tagline and iterate fast

-The sum of all these will be a practical tagline that is probably less sexy than you were hoping.
+The sum of all these rules will be a practical tagline that is probably less sexy than you were hoping.
 So I’ll give you one final test that has a practical upside.
 If you’ve followed these rules then your tagline will be pure gold for SEO purposes.
 Remember people will be searching for practical tools that they can use to solve their own unique pain.

 We solve [pain X] for [group Y] by [doing Z].